Chapter 13 Bankruptcy Attorney in Kansas City

 What is Chapter 13 Bankruptcy?

-At the law firm of Patton & Dean, LLC, we provide no-money-down bankruptcy services for those pursuing Chapter 13 bankruptcy.
-Our legal team provides experienced guidance and one-on-one bankruptcy counseling in Kansas City and the surrounding areas for people facing difficult financial circumstances.
+At Patton & Dean, LLC, we provide no-money-down bankruptcy services for those pursuing Chapter 13 bankruptcy.
+Our legal team offers experienced guidance and one-on-one bankruptcy counseling in Kansas City and the surrounding areas for people facing difficult financial circumstances.

 When Does Chapter 13 Make Sense?